 Planqc raises millions

-The start-up for quantum computers was able to secure funding just a few months after its founding.
-Behind it is a Max Planck Institute.
+The start-up for quantum computers was able to secure funding just a few months after it was founded.
+It is backed by a Max Planck Institute.

-The start-up is a spin-off of the Munich Max Planck Institute founded by Alexander Glätzle, Sebastian Blatt, Johannes Zeiher and Lukas Reichsöllner.
-It is also the first spin-off in the so-called "Munich Quantum Valley."
-This is a network of research institutions, companies and universities that aims to promote the founding of start-ups and bring together research and entrepreneurship.
-Since the beginning of the year, 380 million euros have been available from various state and federal funding pots.
+The start-up is a spin-off of the Max Planck Institute in Munich, founded by Alexander Glätzle, Sebastian Blatt, Johannes Zeiher and Lukas Reichsöllner.
+It is also the first spin-off in the so-called "Munich Quantum Valley".
+This is a network of research institutions, companies and universities that aims to promote the founding of start-ups and bring research and entrepreneurship together.
+380 million euros have been available from various state and federal funding pots since the beginning of the year.

-Hopes in the young start-up are also high because companies such as politicians want to bring the topic of quantum computers forward.
-With this technology of the future, both scientists and companies hope that computers will be able to solve certain tasks much faster than with a conventional computer.
-Complex and lengthy calculations for the development of medicines could presumably be accelerated in this way.
-Google and other major tech companies are also researching this, but so far there has been no breakthrough.
-The problem: quantum bits can change their state and even assume two different states simultaneously.
+Hopes for the young start-up are also high because companies and politicians want to promote the topic of quantum computers.
+Scientists and companies alike hope that this future technology will enable computers to solve certain tasks much faster than with a conventional computer.
+Complex and time-consuming calculations for the development of medicines could presumably be accelerated in this way.
+Google and other large tech companies are also researching this, but so far there has been no breakthrough.
+The problem: quantum bits can change their state and even assume two different states at the same time.
 It is physically and technically extremely difficult to keep the so-called quantum bits stable.
-But scientists must manage to do so in order for quantum computers to work.
+However, scientists have to manage this for quantum computers to work.

 Like it?
 Please spread the word: